sidddev7/github-actions/android_fastlane/README.md

-### For building a react native app from the github actions and build the app from fastlane and upload to playstore
+### For building a react native app from the github actions and build the app from fastlane and upload to playstore for different tracks

+- save the google api key to github secrets environments in base64 encoding
+- Decode the google api key secret inside the workflow itself and store it in **tmp** directory that is created for workflow by github actions
+- reference the path to that tmp json file so that it can be used for  authentication with google servers

+## Github workflow file
 ```javascript
 name: Engaged Ai Android Builder